9 Ways to Green Your Laundry. Less Plastic. Less Energy. More Planet Friendly.

 Plastic pegs perish in the sun over time, rendering them useless.
 They either snap off and end up embedded in your lawn, or worse, get sent to landfill where they’ll remain for hundreds of years.

 Thankfully, there are greener alternatives.
-Stainless Steel pegs from That Red House are 100% waste free and will last forever without rusting.
+Stainless steel pegs are 100% waste free and will last forever without rusting.

 # 8 Go Old School